-Different liability insurance requirements among jurisdictions can create incentives for ADSequipped vehicle testing where the liability insurance requirement is the lowest.
+Different liability insurance requirements among jurisdictions can create incentives for ADS-equipped vehicle testing when the liability insurance requirement is the lowest.
 The increase in commercial motor vehicle ADS-equipped vehicle testing interest has some jurisdictions considering if the potential for high risk or greater damage in a crash necessitates higher limits for liability insurance.